drhsqlite/pikchr/doc/userman.md

 Both Legacy-PIC and Pikchr allow you to specify hard-coded coordinates and distances when laying out your diagram.
 But you are encouraged to avoid that approach.
-Instead, pick an "anchor object" (usually the first object you create) and lay out all other objects relative to the anchor.
+Instead, position each new object you create relative to the position of prior objects.
 Pikchr provides many mechanisms for specifying the location of each object in terms of the locations of its predecessors.
 With a little study of the syntax options available to you (and discussed further below) you will be generating complex diagrams using Pikchr